 In December 2013, the USDA PLANTS database site reported 22 states with documented populations of Ficaria.
 Not included were North Carolina (Krings, et al. 2005), Maine (University of Maine 2008), Alabama (EDDMapS 2013) and South Carolina (Clemson University 2013).
-The USDA PLANTS database welcomes "thorough, verifiable plant distribution information from the public," but apparently these records have not made their way into the database.
+The USDA PLANTS database welcomes "thorough, verifiable plant distribution information from the public," but apparently no one has entered these records into the database.
+Contributors may update distributions by entering new records at plants.usda.gov/du/DistributionUpdate.html

-What about the Early Detection & Distribution Mapping System (EDDMapS.org)?
-EDDMapS is capable of real-time tracking of invasive species occurrences, but it relies on people in the field knowing what is significant and taking time to report it.
-There are multiple tools available to report occurrences.
+The Early Detection & Distribution Mapping System (EDDMapS.org) is capable of real-time tracking of invasive species occurrences, but it relies on people in the field knowing what is significant and taking time to report occurrences using the multiple tools available.
 In December 2013, EDDMapS.org showed only five southeastern counties with infestations, a surprisingly reassuring picture.
 Was it accurate?
 We don't think so.
-Again, species occurrences are not being reported enough to provide up-to-date distribution maps.
+Species occurrences are not being reported enough to provide up-to-date distribution maps and it is up to those in the field to correct this problem (see sidebar).